-Over the past several days, we have witnessed a number of arts and cultural organizations throughout the world close their doors and postpone or cancel events in an effort to reduce the introduction of the virus into new communities and slow the spread of infection in communities already affected by the virus.
-These recommended measures are likely to continue throughout the nation and raise important questions about the future of the sector.
+Since mid-March 2020, we have witnessed a number of arts and cultural organizations throughout the world close their doors and postpone or cancel events in an effort to reduce the introduction of the virus into new communities and slow the spread of infection in communities already affected by the virus.
+These recommended measures have raised important questions about the future of the sector.

 While data may be the last thing on your mind, we encourage arts and cultural leaders to be mindful of capturing data that will help to tell the complete story about COVID-19’s direct and indirect effects on finances, operations, and attendance.
 This includes tracking attendance, modifications to the number of programs offered, and changes in employment, alongside financial data.